ChangeYourStrings

 Is F# standard lower than a bass guitar's low B?

 Close but not quite.
 Bass guitar's low B (5-string bass standard tuning, B-E-A-D-G) is B0, approximately 30.9 Hz.
-The 8-string's low F# is F#1, approximately 46.3 Hz, a perfect fourth higher than bass low B. However, F#1 is lower than a standard 4-string bass's low E (E1, 41.2 Hz).
-So the 8-string low F# sits between standard bass low E and extended-range bass low B in pitch.
+The 8-string's low F# is F#1, approximately 46.3 Hz, a perfect fifth higher than bass low B. F#1 also sits a whole step above a standard 4-string bass's low E (E1, 41.2 Hz).
+So the 8-string low F# sits just above standard bass low E and well above extended-range bass low B in pitch.

 For context on bass-guitar harmonic content in 8-string mix contexts, see producer pages, mixing is where this overlap becomes a real problem.